 MAX IV is a world-leading accelerator physics laboratory for research into synchrotron radiation.
 It is also unique in its ambitious sustainability aims.
 Its smart solutions in energy efficiency, biological diversity and waste management make it the first building to receive the BREEAM-SE environmental classification.

 MAX IV is a world-leading facility in the field of accelerator physics that is available for use by scientists from universities and industry around the world.
 It also houses research projects in biology, physics, chemistry and environmental science, as well as geology, engineering and pharmacology.
 What’s more, MAX IV is at the centre of an emerging city district in northern Lund.
 Once the district is complete, a total of 50,000 people will live and work in the area, which is also home to the ESS research facility and Science Village.
 This means that MAX IV will have a significant impact on the city of Lund and its 125,000 residents.

 The exciting high-tech research projects taking place here haven’t stopped MAX IV from also focusing on making the facility as sustainable as possible.
 For instance, it reuses energy from renewable resources, recycling the excess heat via the city’s district heating system and, in exchange, receiving cooling water for its accelerator equipment.

 Reusing heat in the district heating network

-To strengthen the biological diversity on site, a mix of seeds from the nearby nature reserve area has been sown on the slopes.
-Rainwater ponds including wetland vegetation has also been built.
-These nature-based solutions are designed for storing and delaying storm water, both for 1-year and 100-years storms.
+To boost the biological diversity of the site, the slopes have been sown with a mix of seeds from the nearby nature reserve, and rainwater ponds with wetland vegetation have been constructed.
+These nature-based solutions are designed to store and delay storm water from both annually recurring storms and once-in-a-century storms.